Sheffield RUFC: Ground

 Sheffield RUFC are based at Abbeydale Park in Dore, a village that forms part of the southern suburbs of Sheffield.
 Positioned on the outskirts of the city, the ground benefits from good transport links and the Dore and Totley railway station is a few minutes walk away.
 The club has been based at Abbeydale Park since 1919, having previously played at grounds in Sandygate and Tinsley.

 The ground is part of a greater sports complex which has facilities for cricket, hockey, tennis, and a multitude of other sports as well as rugby union.
-Facilities at the rugby ground include a large club-house and bar, several pitches including a main pitch with grand-stand, while excellent flood-lights enable matches to be played throughout the winter months.
+Facilities at the rugby ground include a large club-house and bar, several pitches including a main pitch with grand-stand, while floodlights enable matches to be played throughout the winter months.
 There is a choice of two car parks at the complex, although it can get very full during the season.

 In terms of capacity, the rugby ground has space for around 3,200 spectators, including 224 seated in the stand.
-The ground was host to Rotherham Titans semi-final play-off games in the RFU Championship in 2014 and 2015 and saw attendances of 3,267 and 3,227 respectively.
-In recent years Sheffield achieved a attendance of 1,820 against city rivals Sheffield Tigers in their National League 2 North game on 23 December 2017.
+The ground was host to Rotherham Titans' semi-final play-off games in the RFU Championship in 2014 and 2015 and saw attendances of 3,267 and 3,227 respectively.
+Sheffield recorded an attendance of 1,820 against city rivals Sheffield Tigers in their National League 2 North game on 23 December 2017.